Medium Difficult Bible Person Quiz with Answers

 Rahab.

-She was a prostitute who tied a red cord to her windowsill to identify her location to the invading army.
+Rahab was a prostitute who tied a red cord to her windowsill to identify her location to the invading army so that her family wouldn't be harmed.

 -